chef/chef-web-docs/content/resources/chef_client/_index.md

   default_value: null
   new_in: null
   description_list:
-  - markdown: The URL for the Chef server.
+  - markdown: The URL for the Chef Infra Server.
 - property: complete
   ruby_type: null
   required: false